wayne-dee/Nodejs_Ejs_Retail_shop/README.md

 - set up mongodb account for cloud mongodb database
 - implement the post method APIs and GET APIs for all request

+# using Mongoose
+- is an Object Document Mapping Library
+- define schemas/models, instances and writes queries
+- npm install --save mongoose